simon-anders/htseq/doc/count.rst

 .. _`GFF format`: http://www.sanger.ac.uk/resources/software/gff/spec.html

-The script outputs a table with counts for each feature.
-The last two lines of the table contain the counts for reads which could not be assigned to any feature (``no_feature``) and reads which were assigned to more than one feature and hence not counted for any of these (``ambiguous``).
+The script outputs a table with counts for each feature, followed by the special counters, which count reads that were not counted for any feature for various reasons, namely:

+* ``no_feature``: reads which could not be assigned to any feature (set `S` as described above was empty).

+* ``ambiguous``: reads which could have been assigned to more than one feature and hence were not counted for any of these (set `S` had mroe than one element).

+* ``too_low_aQual``: reads which were not counted due to the ``-a`` option, see below

+* ``not_aligned``: reads in the SAM file without alignment

+* ``alignment_not_unique``: reads with more than one reported alignment.
+  These reads are recognized from the ``NH`` optional SAM field tag.
+  (If the aligner does not set this field, multiply aligned reads will be counted multiple times.)

+*Important:* The default for strandedness is *yes*.
+If your RNA-Seq data has not been made with a strand-specific protocol, this causes half of the reads to be lost.
+Hence, make sure to set the option ``--stranded=no`` unless you have strand-specific data!

 Options
 .......